Marijan Šunjić (bishop): Life

 He was twice imprisoned by the Ottoman authorities (in 1827 and 1834), because he fought for the rights of the Catholic people and his Franciscan Province.
 During the conflict with Bishop Rafo Barišić, in 1843 he was, along with many other prominent Franciscans, sentenced to be expelled to Italy, but that decision, due to changed circumstances, was never realized.
 During that long-lasting conflict, he travelled twice to Rome (in 1834 and 1840) and once to Constantinople (in 1846, together with some other friars), fighting for the rights of the Province.
 In 1851 he submitted a plea to the Austrian Emperor Francis Joseph I, urging him to take concrete action for the improvement of the hard situation Bosnian Catholics and Franciscans were in.

 He was very active and successful in raising new churches and monasteries, as well as in opening public schools.
 He was the first one to suggest the idea of abstinent societies.
 In October 1854, Pope Pius IX named him the titular bishop of Panadena and Apostolic Vicar in Bosnia.
 He performed the duty until death.

-Šunjić was a good Franciscan, an ardent priest, and an exemplary bishop.
-He was a man of supreme erudition, an expert for classical, European, and oriental languages.
+Šunjić was considered a exemplary Franciscan, priest, and bishop, and known as an expert in classical, European, and oriental languages.
 In conversation with the Pope, bishops, priests, the Emperor, the Sultan, the Vizier, or ordinary people he was always elegant and dignified, mild and pleasant, simple and humble.
 Bishop Josip Juraj Strossmayer said that Šunjić "had been the greatest and most famous man Bosnia in recent times had".

 He died in Vienna, on 28 September 1860.
 He was buried in the church of the Guča Gora Monastery.
 His written legacy was burned in 1945, together with the monastery, for whose construction he was largely responsible.
 The esteem, respect, and love toward Bishop Šunjić were once again expressed when people in great numbers attended the funeral.
 Entire Bosnia shed their tears for him.
 On his tombstone was inscribed that "he was the crown and pride of his brethren, and an everlasting glory of his entire folk".